 You can eat on the trains (just make sure to take ALL your trash off with you), but you’ll have to board with your food already in hand from the convenience store.
 Or just grab something to eat before your journey if it’s going to be a long one.
 Because I like to eat, things is one of the top things I wish I knew before going to Japan.

-Japan is a country of rules
+Japan is a Country of Rules and Norms

+I have to mention in these Japan travel tips to respect the rules.
 Japan has a very strict cultural society and there are many ways of life that we aren’t used to as outsiders.
 There are many unsaid “rules” to try and follow, even as visitors!

 I put rules in quotations because while many times they are not laws or actually set rules, it is advisable to respect all the social norms and customs.